-16. Guide Rail
+19. Guide Rail

-Guide rail shall be provided or replaced as determined by the DRT, and shall be designed in accordance with New Jersey Department of Transportation (NJDOT) standards and details.
-In no case shall any guiderail be removed or installed without the written consent of the County Engineer.
+Guide rail shall be provided or replaced as determined by the DRT, and shall be designed in accordance with NJDOT standards and details.
+In no case shall any guide rail be removed or installed without the written consent of the County Engineer a.
+General

-17. Traffic Control Signs
+20. Traffic Control Signs